drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Initial Inhibitor Design
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The design idea envisioned two phenyl-amidine groups in a molecule with one of them binding in the S1 pocket, and the second in the S4 pocket.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/initial-inhibitor-design-54835696'><i class='fa fa-play' aria-hidden='true'></i></button>The design idea envisioned two phenyl-amidine groups in a molecule with one of them binding in the S1 pocket, and the second in the S4 pocket.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/fxa_1_6_0_0_1.gif){: loading=lazy }